antonychalks/Jobs_List/README.md

 [Jshint](https://jshint.com/) - Used to validate the JavaScript code.

 [W3C - CSS Validation Service](https://jigsaw.w3.org/css-validator/) - Used to validate the CSS code.
-Please see [TESTING.md](TESTING.md) for notes on this.

 [CI Python Linter](https://pep8ci.herokuapp.com/) - Used to validate the Python code.